Skip to Main Content

 ← Collection

 Yellowbelly occupies a Lindell Boulevard address in St. Louis's Midtown corridor, where the city's cocktail ambitions tend to be expressed most directly.
-The bar positions itself inside a peer set that prizes technical precision over theatrical spectacle, making it a reference point for those tracing the evolution of serious drinking culture in Missouri's largest city.
+The bar positions itself inside a comparable set that prizes technical precision over theatrical spectacle, making it a reference point for those tracing the evolution of serious drinking culture in Missouri's largest city.

 Yellowbelly bar in St Louis, United States